-I am excited to announce that a new book project is in the final stages of preparation for submission to the publisher.
+I am excited to announce that a new book project is now in production for Routledge!

 PART I: “Genethics, Sports Medicine and Sports Science”

 Chapter 1: The nature of genetics and its place in medicine and sport